 When something seems like a solution to a problem, look beyond.

-They also did not think that sound pollution is more of a problem for me than using excess electricity.
+The hotel also did not think that sound pollution is more of a problem for me than using excess electricity.
 I might have come up with some fantastic idea if it weren’t for the dogs barking next door.